serverless/examples/aws-node-graphql-api-with-dynamodb/README.md

 The API will now call anyone named "Jeremy" by the nickname "Jer".
 This kind of separation of concerns lets you build front-ends and services that offload logic into back-ends that use abstract data access and processing behind one, strongly typed, validated, uniform contract that comes with rich versioning and deprecation strategies.

-To deploy this service yourself, download the [source code](#todo) and deploy it with the Serverless Framework.
+To deploy this service yourself, clone this repository and deploy it with the Serverless Framework.
 Happy building!